Endpoints

 Files are uploaded using multipart/form-data.
 The additional parameter is added as a serialized json string to the key-value-dictionary of the form.

-c# client example:
+C# client example:

 // hco definition